Utah State Aggies: Men's basketball

-The men's basketball team, meanwhile, under coaches Stew Morrill (1998–2015) and Craig Smith (2018–2021), has become a nationally respected program, with several conference championships and trips to the NCAA Men's Division I Basketball Championship.
-The basketball program has been one of the most successful programs in the country since 2000.
+The men's basketball team under coaches Stew Morrill (1998–2015) and Craig Smith (2018–2021), won several conference championships and trips to the NCAA Men's Division I Basketball Championship.

 Women's basketball

 The women's basketball program began rebuilding in 2003 after a 16-year absence.
 At the time, USU was the only Division I school that did not have a women's basketball program besides the mostly male Virginia Military Institute and The Citadel.
 It took eight years for Utah State to post a winning record, finishing the 2010–11 season at 16–15 after reaching the second round of the WNIT.
 The 2011–12 team finished 21–10 for the first 20-win season in school history, exiting the WNIT in the first round.
 Following the season, Raegan Pebley, who had been head coach since the return of the sport, was hired away by Fresno State, with Jerry Finkbeiner being hired as her replacement.
 In 2020, Kayla Ard was hired as the new head coach of the women's basketball team.